martindunford/Video_editing/README.md

 # Video Editing Application overview
 Replace and add audio tracks of videos and add text overlays etc

+Note that using VENY python3.11 from now on (after Version_1.0 (git tag)) and that an intuitive **video_commander.py** Application is the first stop to easily get the results you desire

 ## Required module notes
 To install pyaudio: